book/Act/README.md

 Welcome to the repository of Act.
 This README will hopefully help you to get going with development of Act or to create your own conference in a dummy playground on your local machine.
+This version of Act uses psgi instead of Apache.

 # Running the development environment